Sarma18/Learning-GIT/README.md

 # Learning-GIT
-Just looking into how the GIT work
+Just looking into how to use GIT